• Skip to primary navigation

 How People Lived Simple Yesterday

-Simple living, self sufficiency, off grid living and back to the basics is having a huge comeback these days.
+Simple living, self-sufficiency, off-grid living, and back to the basics are having a huge comeback these days.
 Homesteading and backyard farming has become popular again.
-In this post I share childhood memories of how my parents lived a simple, mostly self-sufficient, urban homesteading life.
-How was it, and how did we do it?
-Here is the good and the bad and the ugly truth about the simple homesteading life.
+In this article, I (Anna) share childhood memories of how my parents lived a simple, mostly self-sufficient, urban homesteading life.
+How was it, how did we do it, and what have we learned from it.

 Simple living and back to basics has a huge come back, and for good reasons.
 In this post I share childhood memories how people lived simple yesterday.

 The homestead was not big, only about 1/3 of an acre, but a highly productive place.
 In the front were the buildings, in the back was the garden.
-In between some space for a dairy cow and some chickens, rabbits, or whatever we would have at the given time.
+In between some space for a dairy cow, a pig, and some chickens.
+Sometimes we would also raise rabbits and ducks.

-The buildings were surrounded with trees.
-The trees gave much needed shade and also provided food for our family.
+The buildings were surrounded by trees.
+The trees gave much-needed shade and also provided food for our family.
 I remember just one tree, in the middle of our front yard, that had nothing edible on it but was good for shade, all the other trees were fruit trees.
 There were many trees, one could almost say that our house was built in an orchard.
-Also the garden had trees at the corners.
+Also, the garden had trees at the corners.

-We were not off grid but also not depended on the grid.
-The grid and water supply were never reliable.
+We were not off-grid but also not dependent on the grid.
+The power grid and water supply were never reliable.
 Many things were done by hand the old fashion way.

 Simple buildings

-Our house was a natural adobe brick house that my father had build.
+Our house was a natural adobe brick house that my father had built.
 He made all the mud bricks himself first and then built the house out of them.
-The wall was about two feet wide, and highly insulated.
+The wall was about 1.5 feet thick.
 All the windows, doors, floors, and ceiling were built out of wood, also crafted by my father.
 No, my father was not a carpenter, but he knew how to work with wood.
 Our house was a simple 4 room house, with an enclosed porch, a pantry with access to the root cellar, and also a simple bathroom addition.

 The next building in a row was the stable.
 There was room for a cow and its calf, pigs (only till butchering time in late fall), and the chickens.
 I remember the stable being smaller than our summer kitchen, maybe just because it was so crowded, then all of our animals shared the space in the winter, in order to keep it warm without any additional heating.